howshekilledit/stratagema/README.md

-# Color Squares Challenge
+# Stratagema
+## Group Activity

-This challenge will help you get familiar with **agents**, **states**, and **actions** in search problems.
+This group actiivty will help you get familiar with **agents**, **states**, and **actions** in search problems.
 TODO: Add more terms?
 You will complete the program so that the computer wins the game playing randomly TODO: update this?

 ## Course Learning Outcomes

 This assignment builds toward CLO #1 (implementing an intelligent agent) and CLO #2 (applying search algorithms).
 You can read more about CLOs [here](https://github.com/allegheny-college-cmpsc-303-fall-2024/course-materials/blob/main/README.md#course-learning-outcomes).

 TODO: inlcude env no env options